 Mille Miglia GTS

 We first met the Chopard Mille Miglia GTS Power Control at Baselworld in 2015.
 A bezel with a black aluminum insert gives the GTS a super sporty look.
-It’s complemented by a black dial that pays tribute to dashboards of yore.
+It’s complemented by a black dial that pays tribute to the dashboards of yore.
 The dial is dominated by large Arabic 6 and 12 numerals.
 Those numerals are matched only in their prominence by the trademark Chopard red-arrow logo that crosses the date window.
 The power reserve indicator is styled to look like a gas gauge on a car from the 1950s.
 It is available in stainless steel and 18-karat rose gold.
 The GTS can go on a stainless steel bracelet but the sporty watch feels just as at home on a sturdy rubber strap.